Chart Color Schemes

 The level of residential development activity in Murrumba Downs - Griffin was found to be higher than 90% of real estate markets across the country

-Murrumba Downs - Griffin has recorded approximately 255 residential property approvals annually over the past five financial years, totalling 1,278 homes.
-Nineteen approvals have been recorded so far in FY-26.
-The area has seen an average of 3.8 people moving to it per dwelling built yearly between FY-21 and FY-25, indicating high demand outstripping supply, which typically drives price growth and increased buyer competition.
-New properties are constructed at an average expected cost of $399,000, aligning with regional trends.
+Murrumba Downs - Griffin has granted around 255 residential property approvals annually over the past five financial years, totalling 1,278 homes.
+As of FY-26, 42 approvals have been recorded.
+On average, 3.8 people moved to the area per dwelling built between FY-21 and FY-25, indicating high demand exceeding new supply.
+The average construction cost for new properties is $168,000, below the regional average.

 Frequently Asked Questions - Development